anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 development, and testing)

 Secret values protect sensitive data, it is recommended to protect them from unauthorised access.
-Ideally, they must be protected at rest and in transit.
+Ideally, by being protected at rest and in transit.
 Encryption in transit is achieved by encrypting the traffic between the Kubernetes control-plane components and worker nodes using TLS.